shaneiadt/Ramblings/pages/2021/ecma-2021-new-features.md

 # String.replaceAll()

 Sometimes you just want to replace every occurence of a substring but don't want to go messing around with RegEx.
-Now you can :smile:
+Now you can 😀

 ```javascript
 'the-old-ways-are-best'.replace(/\-/g, ' '); // the old ways are best